The benefit cap sets a limit on the total amount in benefits that most working-age people can claim.

 Use the Gov.uk tax credit calculator to find out if you're eligible.

-If you have been employed continuously for 12 months, and you lose your job, the benefit cap won't apply to you for the first 39 weeks of your claim.
+If you have been employed continuously for 12 months, and you lose your job through no fault of your own, the benefit cap won't apply to you for the first 39 weeks of your claim.

 You are also exempt if you or your family receive: